"

 dīwār ‘wall’

 Though they are usually omitted, there are a number of diacritics that can be used to specify how a wāw should be read in a given word.
-When written over the letter preceding a wāw, a zabar indicates an au sound:
+An au sound is indicated by writing a zabar over the letter preceding a wāw:

 اَور